 ...the sum being greater than its parts

 I am a visual artist and I’m excited and inspired by both the natural and man-made environments in which we live and grapple: the beauty and the chaos, the harmony and the dissonance—my responses to them are visceral and channeling them onto large-format canvases is my best way to express that.
-I am concerned with creating work that results in finding the essence of something beyond our exact knowing—something intangible, yet existential; something mysterious, yet relatable; the sum being greater than its parts.
+My work is a stream of consciousness and I am concerned with creating work that results in finding the essence of something beyond our exact knowing—something intangible, yet existential; something mysterious, yet relatable; the sum being greater than its parts.

 I work in water-based mediums that include acrylics, charcoal, pencil, graphite and occasionally collage elements.
 The quick drying time of acrylic paints and mediums allows me to create many layers while maintaining spontaneity.
 I often start with a gesture or mark to ‘activate’ the canvas then continue unconsciously—adding and subtracting—until the relationships of line, shape and color start to speak their destiny.
 There are many moments of reflection to ‘see’ and ‘hear’ where these nascent marks and colorations want to go as I continue this ‘call-and-response’ dance.
 I work in series and the color palette I choose often determines the series’ direction: Quiet and refined?
 Bold and raucous?
 Perhaps a combination of the two—explored until I have exhausted the fresh possibilities and am ready to take my curiosity elsewhere.